Unhappy With Your Employer’s HSA? Here’s How to Move It

-The benefits of contributing to an HSA via payroll are numerous.
+Lets start with the benefits of contributing to an HSA via payroll.
 One benefit of contributing via payroll is the Social Security and Medicare (FICA) tax savings.
 Another benefit of contributing to an HSA via payroll is convenience.
 It’s nice to have funds placed in an HSA without any effort on your part.
 Also, your employer may be matching your contributions dollar for dollar, up to a certain dollar amount.
 This is free money.
 Can’t pass that up.

-Transfer funds from your employer-sponsored HSA to your personal HSA
+Transfer funds from employer-sponsored HSA to personal HSA

 With this strategy, you deposit funds into your employer-sponsored HSA via payroll.
 After the deposit is made, you initiate the transfer of funds from your employer-sponsored HSA to your personal HSA.
 A few things to consider before initiating a transfer.

 Transfers may incur fees.
 Before going this route, find out what fees are associated with the transfer process.
 Typically, administrators only charge for funds being transferred out.
 Transfer fees typically range from $0 - $25.
 Tip: Ask the receiving HSA administrator to pay for the transfer fee.
-Below is a table with the transfer fees of a few HSA administrators we follow closely on The HSA Report Card.

 You can make an unlimited number of transfers.